sf-nf-ai/Deep-Learning-CS230/README.md

 Class imbalance and the small size of the dataset were the biggest roadblocks for this particular problem.
 As a result, proper data augmentation techniques were key to achieve better performance.
 We observed that the Vision Transformer was able to outperform our baseline model, ResNet V2.0.
+Feel free to read the full report for more information.